anaclumos/extracranial/Research/pages/Project Ganymede.md

 - It is **possible** to limit [[iMessage]] forwarding for [[iMessage App|iMessage Extensions]]
 - It is **possible** to mark the iMessage with `LocalParticipantIdentifier`
 - `LocalParticipantIdentifier` is different on all devices
-- The simplest way would be marking:
+- The most straightforward way would be marking:
   - Set `LocalParticipantIdentifier` to `true` on reading (on the server)
-  - Reject if `LocalParticipantIdentifier` is already `true`
+  - Reject if `LocalParticipantIdentifier` is already `true.`
 - Problem: If the user deletes and reinstalls the app, `LocalParticipantIdentifier` changes.
 So the user can read unlimited times if the uninstall & reinstall
 - Mitigation: Assign UUID for each message.
 Each message will have `LocalParticipantIdentifier + RemoteParticipantIdentifiers` count as the `maxRead`.
 This will at least 'limit' the max read count.
 - Problem: on a Group Chat setting, a user can read unlimited times instead of another participant.